oderlessgnat6786/CmdMall/README.md

-1. Download Python (Latest Version Ok) from the Microsoft Store , Because the normal version is broken 'pip' = Error.
+1. Download Python (Latest Version) from the Microsoft Store , Because the normal version is broken 'pip' = Error.

 2.Open "Command prompt" and type in "pip install pillow"